strongio/evolutionary-optimization/README.md

 Differential evolution algorithm (DEA) first developed by Storn and Price in 1995 <sup>[11]</sup> is less well-known approach in numerical optimization.
 DEA requires less parameter tuning compared with GA and PSO.
 After generating and evaluating an initial population, similar to GA and PSO, the solutions are refine as follow.
 For each individual solution <i>j</i> choose three other individuals <i>k</i>, <i>l</i>, and <i>m</i> randomly from the population with (<i>i</i> &ne; <i>k</i> &ne; <i>l</i> &ne; <i>m</i>), calculate the difference of the solutions in <i>k</i> and <i>l</i>, scale it by multiplication with a parameter <i>f</i> and create an offspring by adding the result to the solution of <i>m</i>.
 The only additional twist in this process is that not the entire solutions of the offspring is created in this way, but that parameters are partly inherited from individual <i>j</i>, such that <i>o<sub>i</sub></i> is <i>m<sub>i</sub></i> + <i>f</i> &sdot; (<i>k<sub>i</sub></i> - <i>l<sub>i</sub></i>) if a random number taken in range [0, 1] is less that <i>p</i>, otherwise <i>o<sub>i</sub></i> is <i>j<sub>i</sub></i>.
 The proportion is determined by <i>p</i>, which determines how many parameters of the difference vector on average are copied to the offspring <sup>[12]</sup>.

 More precisely, the operator iteratively copies consecutive parameters of the difference vector to the offspring until a random number taken in range [0, 1] is greater than or equal to <i>p</i>.
 If the offspring <i>o</i> is better than <i>j</i> then <i>j</i> is replaced by <i>o</i>.
 This process continues untila maximum length of time expires or a maximum number of iterations is reached.

+Here is an example output of the progression of DEA with the specified hyper-parameters:

 ```
 #